Tag: stress relief

 Recovery Run: Well Worth The Wait!

 Yesterday I woke up feeling like absolute crapola, so I decided to take the day off again.
 Aside from grocery shopping I spent it juicing and sleeping.
 The off-my-feet approach definitely paid off when I awoke this morning feeling healthy and chipper!
-I set off for a run -- no real distance or time goal … Continue reading Recovery Run: Well Worth The Wait!
+I set off for a run — no real distance or time goal…

 Getting Settled In, New Training Plan, First Week